openstack/openstack-manuals/doc/common-rst/log_in_dashboard.rst

 :guilabel:`Routers`: View, create, edit properties for, and delete routers.

+:guilabel:`Defaults`: View default quota values.
+Quotas are hard-coded in OpenStack Compute and define the maximum allowable size and number of resources.

+:guilabel:`Metadata Definitions`: Import namespace and view the metadata information.

 :guilabel:`System Information`: Use the following tabs to view the service
 information: